 - To start your appeal, you, your doctor or other prescriber, or your representative must contact us.

-- If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
-You may also ask for an appeal by calling us at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time.

-- If you want a fast appeal, you may make your appeal in writing or you may call us.

-- Make your appeal request within 60

-calendar days from the date on the

-notice we sent to tell you our decision.
-If

-you miss this deadline and have a good

-reason for missing it, we may give you

-more time to make you appeal.
-For

-example, good reasons for missing the

-deadline would be if you have a serious

-illness that kept you from contacting us
+Include your name, contact information, and information regarding your claim. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
+You may also ask for an appeal by calling us at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time. - If you want a fast appeal, you may make your appeal in writing or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
+If you miss this deadline and have a good reason for missing it, we may give you more time to make you appeal.
+For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.